St. Petersburg Pedestrian Accident Lawyers

 Is there a time limit for filing a pedestrian accident claim?

 Yes.
 In Florida, you have four years from the date of your accident to file your claim against the at-fault party.
 Keep in mind that the deadline to file your claim with your insurance company is much shorter – typically as soon as possible.
-If your claim involves a government body such as the City of Tampa, you have three years to file.
+If your claim involves a government body such as the City of St. Petersburg, you have three years to file.
 Wrongful death claims have a deadline of two years from the date of death.

 How can a pedestrian accident attorney help me?

 Pedestrian accidents can result in months or years of medical bills and pain and suffering.
 You or a loved one’s life might never be the same.
-If you’re the victim of a pedestrian accident in Tampa Bay, don’t attempt to settle your case alone.
+If you’re the victim of a pedestrian accident in St. Petersburg Bay, don’t attempt to settle your case alone.
 Hiring an attorney can make a huge difference in the outcome of your claim.
 Bulluck Law Group can put years of experience and education to work for you, fighting for your rights as the victim of someone else’s negligence.
 We have the resources you need.
 Learn more during a free case evaluation – call (813) 988-7800 or request a meeting online today.